spatialucr/MapLinksPlot/README.md

 ## Authors

-MapLinksPlot originally developed by Su Yeon Han, Sergio Rey, Elijah Knaap, Wei Kang and other members at Center for Geospatial Sciences at University of California, Riverside.
-More update will be made by others.
+MapLinksPlot originally developed by Su Yeon Han, Sergio Rey, Elijah Knaap, Wei Kang, and other members at the Center for Geospatial Sciences at the University of California, Riverside.
+More updates will be made by others.

 ## License